Construction Project Management Services and Construction Books

 But, construction companies must also take some responsibility for poor quality employees.
 Contractors often employ the ‘wrong people’ focusing on cheap labor rather that the best person for the job.
 People aren’t trained, they aren’t trusted, they aren’t directed properly and some contractors take their employees for granted.
 Often Project Managers are focussed purely on the work at hand and don’t even notice others in the team.

-These employment practices could wreck your business
+These employment practices could wreck your construction company

 1. Transferring someone who is ‘useless’.
 Deal with the problem, don’t transfer the problem.
 Frequently I’ve had ‘bad apples’, poor workers transferred from one supervisor to another, or from one project to another.
 Frequently managers avoid dealing with a problem and rather move the problem elsewhere.
 Eventually, these problem employees have been with the company for many years which makes it even more difficult to terminate them.